 Do I need checking and savings accounts at the same bank?

 The simple answer is no, but there are reasons for and against the practice.
 Having your checking and savings accounts at the same bank can simplify money management by putting your balances within the same online banking dashboard or statement.
 You can also usually transfer money between accounts instantly.

 However, you may not find your best options within the same financial institution.
 For example, the checking and savings accounts currently paying the highest interest rates are not from the same bank.
 If you want to maximize the interest or features you want, you may need to open accounts at different banks or credit unions.
 The extra steps may pay off in higher earnings.

 If you have more than $250,000 in savings, the answer is yes.
 The FDIC and NCUA insure deposit accounts at a given institution up to the legal limit in a given ownership category, such as a checking, savings or retirement account.
 If you have more than $250,000, you might want to distribute your money between banks or ownership categories for full protection.

 What about cash management accounts?

-Whether you choose a checking, savings, cash management account or combination, make sure you shop around for the best rates and understand the terms and requirements.
+Whether you choose a checking, savings, cash management account or combination, make sure you shop around for rates that will fit with your financial goals and understand the terms and requirements.
 The purpose of a bank account is to keep your money safe while you build wealth.
 And your account should be furthering your goal instead of depleting it.